+From A Cell To A Home: Newly Released Inmates Matched With Welcoming Hosts

-From A Cell To A Home: Ex-Inmates Find Stability With Innovative Program
+From A Cell To A Home: Newly Released Inmates Matched With Welcoming Hosts

-It's a Friday night and roommates Jason Jones and Tamiko Panzella are hanging out in the Oakland apartment they share, laughing about an epic gym workout misfire.
+It's a Friday night and roommates Jason Jones and Tamiko Panzella are hanging out in the Oakland, Calif., apartment they share, laughing about an epic gym workout misfire.

 "I get there and we have to take our shoes and socks off.
-And I'm like, oh no, she got me into yoga!
-She tricked me," Jones says laughing.
+And I'm like, oh no, she got me into yoga.
+She tricked me," Jones says, laughing.

-What made the yoga session more jarring — it was Jones's first full day of freedom after more than a decade behind bars.
+What made the yoga session more jarring — it was Jones' first full day of freedom after more than a decade behind bars.

 "Yeah they tell me to get into Downward Dog," Jones says as Panzella chuckles.
 "That's the one position you don't want to be in in prison.
 The second day out!
 And I look over there and she's dying laughing."

-Note: Editor's note: NPR plans to follow the Homecoming Project as participants adjust to life after prison.